trey-rosius/babysitter_api/README.md

 - `PK=JOB#<JobId>#APPLICATION#<ApplicationId>`
 <br>

-Booking a nanny means, changing the status of an application from `PENDING`  to `ACCEPTED` , while changing the job status from `OPEN` to `CLOSED`
+Booking a nanny means, changing the status of a job application from `PENDING`  to `ACCEPTED` , while changing the job status from `OPEN` to `CLOSED`
 <br>
 <br>
-The current design has limitations, There are a couple of access patterns it doesn't support yet.
+The current design has limitations.
+There are a couple of access patterns it doesn't support yet.
 For example, currently, we can't get all applications for a particular job.We need a Global Secondary index(GSI) for that.
 <br>
 For this application, we'll create 3 GSI's for additional access patterns.